-3.2 Draft Rule
+3.2 Rule as made

-The Draft Rule proposed by AEMO, in terms of its policy intent, has been adopted by the Commission.
-The Commission has made some amendments to the Draft Rule to provide further clarification in the Rules and the spot market operations timetable 17.
+The Rule proposed by AEMO, in terms of its policy intent, has been adopted by the Commission.
+The Commission has made some amendments to the proposed Rule to provide further clarification in the Rules and the spot market operations timetable.

-Key features of the Draft Rule are as follows:
+Key features of the Rule as made are as follows:

 - allowing sharing of reserve requirements across NEM regions in the MTPASA; - making changes to the PASA processes in the Rules to improve their quality.
-18 This is discussed in section 5.3.2; - making changes to the PASA processes in the Rules to improve their efficiencies.
-19 This is discussed under section 6; - making other minor changes as discussed in Appendix C of this draft Rule determination document; and - making a transitional Rule to improve clarity of the spot market operations timetable20 (See Issue 4 in section C.1); and - the draft Rule incorporates ambient temperature dependency in the definition of "PASA availability" and relevant clauses.
+This is discussed in section 5.3.2; - making changes to the PASA processes in the Rules to improve their efficiencies.
+This is discussed under section 6; - making other minor changes as discussed in Appendix C of this final Rule determination document; and - making a transitional Rule to improve clarity of the spot market operations timetable (See Issue 4 in section C.1 ); and - the Rule as made incorporates ambient temperature dependency in the definition of "PASA availability" and relevant clauses.
 This is discussed further in section 7.3.